 Our critical accounting policies and estimates are described in Critical Accounting Policies and Estimates within Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in our Annual Report on Form 10-K for the year ended December 31, 2017 and Note 2 of the Notes to Consolidated Financial Statements in "Financial Statements and Supplementary Data" included as Item 8 in our Annual Report on Form 10-K for the year ended December 31, 2017.
-With the exception of updates to significant accounting policies discussed in Note 2 of this Quarterly Report on Form 10-Q, the accounting policies and estimates used in preparing our interim condensed consolidated financial statements for the three months ended March 31, 2018 are the same as those described in our Annual Report on Form 10-K for the year ended December 31, 2017.
+The accounting policies and estimates used in preparing our interim condensed consolidated financial statements for the three and six months ended June 30, 2018 are the same as those described in our Annual Report on Form 10-K for the year ended December 31, 2017.
 Certain information and note disclosures normally included in our annual financial statements prepared in accordance with GAAP have been condensed or omitted from the interim financial statements included in this Quarterly Report on Form 10-Q pursuant to the rules and regulations of the SEC, although we believe that the disclosures made are adequate to make the information not misleading.
 The unaudited condensed consolidated financial statements and other information included in this Quarterly Report on Form 10-Q should be read in conjunction with the audited consolidated financial statements and notes thereto in our Annual Report on Form 10-K for the year ended December 31, 2017.